 One night only exhibition of rare Queen photographs coming to Cambridge

-Denis O’Regan, Queen’s official tour photographer throughout the 1970s and 80s, will visit Cambridge this autumn for a one-night-only exhibition.
+Denis O’Regan, Queen’s official tour photographer throughout the 1970s and 80s, will visit Cambridge this week for a one-night-only exhibition.

 Elms BMW Showroom, Sheepfold Lane, Cambourne, Cambridge, will be transformed into a stunning art gallery on the evening of Friday September 22.

 Organised by rock exhibition specialists Off Beat Lounge, Denis O’Regan - one of the world’s most revered rock music photographers - will share more than 60 images, with more than half never published before.

 “Featuring stunning live performance photography, intimate off-stage moments and a glimpse of the band’s outrageous ‘down-time’, this tour is every bit the spectacle, and follows hot on the heels of the sell-out UK tour of David Bowie photography ‘David & I’ by Denis O’Regan that gained national acclaim in 2016,” say organisers.

 The tour will be supporting The Mercury Phoenix Trust, the charity set up in memory of Freddie Mercury.